Design of Motors, Generators, and Drive Systems

 "The level of instruction offered by the course instructors was excellent...The amount of materials covered was impressive."

 James L. Kirtley Jr. attended the Massachusetts Institute of Technology, earning the S.B., S.M., E.E. and Ph.D degrees in 1968, 1968, 1969, and 1971, respectively.
 He joined the faculty at MIT in 1971 and is now Professor of Electrical Engineering.
 In 1974 and 1975 he was with General Electric in Schenectady, New York.
 In 1993 and 1994 he was Gastdozent at the Swiss Federal Institute of Technology in Zurich.
 In 1998 he joined SatCon Technology Corporation as Vice and General Manager of the Tech Center.
-He returned to MIT full time in 2000 and continues a close association with SatCon, as Director.
+He returned to MIT full-time in 2000.

 Dr. Kirtley is a specialist in electric machinery and electric power systems engineering.
-He has participated in broadly based research and development programs in several related areas, including superconducting electric machinery, large machinery for ship propulsion, monitoring of electric power systems and equipment, magnetic bearings, and magnetic levitation and design of electric machinery.
+He has participated in broadly-based research and development programs in several related areas, including superconducting electric machinery, large machinery for ship propulsion, monitoring of electric power systems and equipment, magnetic bearings, and magnetic levitation and design of electric machinery.
 In addition to core subjects in electrical engineering and computer science, his teaching activities include graduate and undergraduate subjects in electric machinery and electric power systems.
-Dr. Kirtley has published more than 40 articles in journals and IEEE magazines and more than 30 conference papers.
-He is holder of 14 US patents.
+Dr. Kirtley has published more than 50 articles in journals and IEEE magazines and more than 80 conference papers.
+He is named inventor of 24 US patents.

 Dr. Kirtley was Editor in Chief of the IEEE Transactions on Energy Conversion from 1998 to 2006.
 He is a member of CIGRE and was for a time a National Expert for Study Committee 11.
-He is a member of the editorial board of Electric Machines and Power Systems.
-He served as Conference Chairman of the International Conference on Electric Machines, 1990, and was Program Chair of the International Electric Machines and Drives Conference, 2001; both conferences were held in Cambridge, MA.
+He is a member of the editorial board of Electric Power Components and Systems.
+He served as Conference Chairman of the International Conference on Electric Machines, 1990, and was Program Chair of the International Electric Machines and Drives Conference, 2001.

 This course takes place on the MIT campus in Cambridge, Massachusetts.
 We can also offer this course for groups of employees at your location.
 Please contact the Short Programs office for further details.